rdolbeau/OpenLOCKTrack/README.md

 The Inkscape files are also licensed CC-BY-NC, same as the texture they include (from https://github.com/caitlynb/OpenSCAD-OpenLock).

-All other files are also licensed CC-BY-NC, as it makes things a lot easier to have ervything under the same license.
+All other files are also licensed CC-BY-NC, as it makes things a lot easier to have everything under the same license.

 ## The logic behind the tiles